Kirk Douglas: Religion

-In February 1991, aged 74, Douglas was in a helicopter and was injured when the aircraft collided with a small plane above Santa Paula Airport.
-Two other people were also injured including Noel Blanc, the son of voice actor Mel Blanc who was piloting the helicopter, and two people in the plane were killed.
+Douglas was raised Jewish.
+On February 13, 1991, aged 74, Douglas was in a helicopter and was injured when the aircraft collided with a small plane above Santa Paula Airport.
+Two other people were also injured, including Noel Blanc, the son of voice actor Mel Blanc who was piloting the helicopter, and two people in the plane were killed.
 This near-death experience sparked a search for meaning by Douglas, which led him, after much study, to embrace the Judaism in which he had been raised.
 He documented this spiritual journey in his book, Climbing the Mountain: My Search for Meaning (1997).

 He decided to visit Jerusalem again and wanted to see the Western Wall Tunnel during a trip where he would dedicate two playgrounds he donated to the state.
 His tour guide arranged to end the tour of the tunnel at the bedrock where, according to Jewish tradition, Abraham's binding of Isaac took place.

 In his earlier autobiography, The Ragman's Son, he recalled, "years back, I tried to forget that I was a Jew," but later in his career he began "coming to grips with what it means to be a Jew," which became a theme in his life.
 In an interview in 2000, he explained this transition:

 Douglas noted that an underlying theme of some of his films, including The Juggler (1953), Cast a Giant Shadow (1966), and Remembrance of Love (1982), was about "a Jew who doesn't think of himself as one, and eventually finds his Jewishness."
 The Juggler was the first Hollywood feature to be filmed in the newly established state of Israel.
 Douglas recalled that, while there, he saw "extreme poverty and food being rationed."
 But he found it "wonderful, finally, to be in the majority."
 The film's producer, Stanley Kramer, tried to portray "Israel as the Jews' heroic response to Hitler's destruction."

 Although his children had non-Jewish mothers, Douglas stated that they were "aware culturally" of his "deep convictions" and he never tried to influence their own religious decisions.
 Douglas's wife, Anne, converted to Judaism before they renewed their wedding vows in 2004.
-Douglas celebrated a second Bar-Mitzvah ceremony in 1999, aged 83.
+Douglas celebrated a second Bar-Mitzvah ceremony in 1999.